gdbooks/LegacyOpenGL/Chapter8/optimization.md

 # GL.DrawArrays

-When this function is called,OpenGL iterates over each of the currently enabled arrays, rendering primitives as it goes.
+When this function is called, OpenGL iterates over each of the currently enabled arrays, rendering primitives as it goes.
 Lets take a look at the function to understand how it works:

 ```cs
 void GL.DrawArrays(PrimitiveType type, int first, int count);